 The article titled "Yoga Time — Middle Splits Flow" discusses a specific yoga sequence aimed at improving flexibility and achieving the middle splits position.
 The main idea of the article is to provide a step-by-step guide to performing this yoga flow, highlighting the key postures and their benefits.

 The article begins by explaining the importance of flexibility and how practicing yoga can help in achieving the middle splits.
+It emphasizes that consistency and dedication are essential for gradually opening up the hips and achieving a deeper stretch.

 The first posture in the sequence is the standing forward bend, which helps to stretch the rear of the legs and prepare for deeper stretches.
 Next, the article suggests moving into a variation of the low lunge and holding the pose to open the hips.
+This posture helps to strengthen the legs and improve balance.

-The third posture is the lizard pose, where one leg is extended straight, and the other knee is lowered to the ground.
 This pose targets the hip flexors and prepares the body for deeper hip-opening stretches.
 The article advises practitioners to keep the chest lifted and focus on deep breathing while holding the pose.

 Moving forward, the fourth posture is the half monkey, where the front leg is extended straight while leaning forward.
+This pose helps to deepen the stretch in the hips and hamstrings.
+The article recommends using props such as blocks or blankets for added support and comfort.

 The article is not finished.
 Click on the next page to continue.